-Happy 2019!
+Happy 2021!
 According to statistics, January 1 is our favorite time to resolve to change our lives.
-The Law of Attraction tells us committing to one positive attracts more positivity, setting in motion a whole wave of happy changes.
+The Law of Attraction tells us committing to one positive action attracts more positivity, setting in motion a whole wave of happy changes.
 Take the Veganuary pledge, for instance.
 No, really, take it.
 Your pledge to eat vegan in January creates benefits for your health, for your karma, for the animals, for the planet.

 For the tandoori marinade:

-- 1 cup plain unsweetened soy milk
+- 1 cup plain (unsweetened) vegan yogurt

 - 1/4 cup raw cashews soaked in water for 15 minutes or longer, then drained